DisCoTec/discotec.github.io/2019/registration.md

 * All benefits of "DisCoRail workshop" (see above).
 * Working dinner on Monday 17.

 Similar to past editions, there are no special fees for students but we have a limited amount of student travel grants provided by IFIP.
-Please contact the General Chair, Alberto Lluch Lafuente ([albl@dtu.dk](mailto:albl@dtu.dk)) for details.
+Please contact the General Chair, Alberto Lluch Lafuente ([albl@dtu.dk](mailto:albl@dtu.dk)) before May 15 for details.